- Este evento ha pasado.

 We offer a series of four training courses and exams (through DAV) to all actuaries who want to deepen their knowledge in Enterprise Risk Management and gain the international ERM-credential CERA.
 The defining characteristics of the CERA-credential as offered by the European Actuarial Academy are:

-Please check with your IT department if your firewall and computer settings support web session participation (the programme GotoTraining/GotoWebinar is used for the web session).
+Please check with your IT department if your firewall and computer settings support web session participation.
+The programme Zoom will be used.
 Please also make sure that you are joining the web session with a stable internet connection.

-On 17 February 2021, 11:00-11:30 CET, there will be a test session offered to all registered participants to test the software.
+On 7 March 2022, 9:00 o’clock CET, there will be a test session offered to all registered participants to test the software.
 This test session is mandatory.

 Purpose and Nature

-This online module is one part in a course that consists of four modules.
+This web session is one part in a course that consists of four modules.
 They can be booked as a whole series to fulfil the requirements for receiving the CERA designation, or individually as CPD training.
 Written exams on the course are offered subsequently.

 Please contact your actuarial association regarding the recognition of the (online) seminars and the exams.
 The national association has to be at least Acceding Party of the CERA Global Association so that an actuary who passes this course may receive the CERA credential.
 Please visit www.ceraglobal.org to get information if your association is entitled to issue the CERA designation.